Many activities contribute to health

 Why Do Live Well?

 This framework prompts reflection and discussion regarding ways in which everyday activities can impact overall health and well-being.
 It can be used with clients of all ages and abilities to promote healthy activity patterns.
 It can also be used to inform colleagues and decision makers in the field of health promotion about our unique evidence-based occupational perspective.
 Read more…

 We would like to have your input regarding the framework and the website, click here to join the conversation!

-- Do Live Well Framework presented at World Congress of Psychiatry in Berlin
+- Do Live Well Framework presented at WFOT Congress in Cape Town, South Africa

 - More posts